CEO of Small Giants Academy

-We have the opportunity to transition our economy for inclusivity, reconciliation, regeneration and reciprocity.
+We have the opportunity to transition our economy for inclusivity, reconciliation, regeneration and reciprocity."

 "Getting everyone together from unexpected places to take up the challenge, our collective challenge, is really essential.
 The pandemic has shown us that we do actually have the capacity to collectively gather around something”.

-As CEO of Small Giants Academy, Mele-Ane Havea’s work is decisively around a central purpose of heralding a new way.
+Mele-Ane Havea’s work is decisively around a central purpose of heralding a new way.
 The Small Giants Academy and the other Family Office businesses within Small Giants, including the Impact Investment Group, have a central purpose – to lead our communities toward empathy and the next economy.

 “When we talk about the next economy, we look at the root meaning of the word economy, which is household or home management.
 The home being our planet, our collective home.
 And when we imagine the next economy we are talking about a different way of managing ourselves, our resources and our shared home, in a way that is regenerative, and inclusive, and sustainable”.